-- n Next line (same as $\langle up \rangle$). - p Previous line (same as (down)).
+- n Next line (same as $\langle \overline{up} \rangle$ ). - p Previous line (same as (down)).

+View/GoTo org file

-mouse-3 to org me $\langle SPC \rangle$ Display the original location of the item in another window.
-L Display original location and recenter that window. mouse-2 mouse-1 (TAB) Go to the original location of the item in another window.
-Under Emacs 22, $\langle \overline{\text{RET}} \rangle$ mouse-1 will also works for this.Go to the original location of the item and delete other windows. f Toggle Follow mode.
+(SPC) Display the original location of the item in another window.

+L Display original location and recenter that window.

+(TAB) Go to the original location of the item in another window.
+Under Emacs 22, mouse-1 will also works for this.

+(RET) Go to the original location of the item and delete other windows.

+f Toggle Follow mode.
 In Follow mode, as you move the cursor through the agenda buffer, the other window always shows the corresponding location in the org file.
+The initial setting for this mode in new agenda buffers can be set with the variable org-agenda-start-with-follow-mode.

-1 Toggle Logbook mode.
+Toggle Logbook mode.
 In Logbook mode, entries that where marked DONE while logging was on (variable org-log-done) are shown in the agenda.

+Change display

-Change di 0 Delete other windows.
-W Switch to weekly view (7 days displayed together). d Switch to daily view (just one day displayed).
+o Delete other windows.

+w Switch to weekly view (7 days displayed together).

+d Switch to daily view (just one day displayed).

 D Toggle the inclusion of diary entries.
-See Section 8.3.3 [Calendar/Diary integration], page 33. g Toggle the time grid on and off.
-See also the variables org-agenda-use-time-grid and org-agenda-time-grid. r Recreate the agenda buffer, for example to reflect the changes after modification of the time stamps of items with S- $\langle \text{left} \rangle$ and S- $\langle \text{right} \rangle$.
-When the buffer is the global todo list, a prefix argument is interpreted to create a selective list for a specific TODO keyword. $\langle \overline{\text{right}} \rangle$ Display the following org-agenda-ndays days.
+See Section 8.3.3 [Calendar/Diary integration], page 33.

+Toggle the time grid on and off.
+See also the variables org-agenda-use-time-grid and org-agenda-time-grid.

+Recreate the agenda buffer, for example to reflect the changes after modification of the time stamps of items with S-(left) and S-(right).
+When the buffer is the global todo list, a prefix argument is interpreted to create a selective list for a specific TODO keyword.

+(right) Display the following org-agenda-ndays days.
 For example, if the display covers a week, switch to the following week.
+With prefix arg, go forward that many times org-agenda-ndays days.

+(left) Display the previous dates.

+.
+Goto today.

+Remote editing

-With prefix arg, go forward that many times org-agenda-ndays days. $\langle left \rangle$ Display the previous dates. • Goto today.
-Remote e 0-9 diting Digit argument. t Change the TODO state of the item, both in the agenda and in the original org file. Т Show all tags assiciated with the current item.
+0-9 Digit argument.

+t Change the TODO state of the item, both in the agenda and in the original org file.

+T Show all tags associated with the current item.
 Because of inheritance, this may be more than the tags listed in the line itself.